openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

 ``--os-auth-type <auth-type>``
   Select an authentication type.
-Available types: v2token, password, admin_token, v3oidcauthcode, v2password, v3samlpassword, v3password,
+Available types: v2token, admin_token, v3oidcauthcode, v2password,
+  v3samlpassword, v3password, v3oidcaccesstoken,
-  v3oidcaccesstoken, token_endpoint, token,
+  v3oidcpassword, token, v3oidcclientcredentials,
-  v3oidcclientcredentials, v3tokenlessauth, v3token,
+  v3tokenlessauth, v3token, v3totp, password,
-  v3totp, v3oidcpassword.
-Default: selected based on
+  token_endpoint.
+Default: selected based on :option:`--os-`
-  :option:`--os-username/--os-token` (Env: OS_AUTH_TYPE)
+  username/:option:`--os-token` (Env: OS_AUTH_TYPE)

 ``--os-authorization-code <auth-authorization-code>``
   With v3oidcauthcode: OAuth 2.0 Authorization Code
   (Env: OS_AUTHORIZATION_CODE)

 ``--os-project-domain-id <auth-project-domain-id>``
-  With password: Domain ID containing project With
-  v3oidcauthcode: Domain ID containing project With
+  With v3oidcauthcode: Domain ID containing project With
   v3samlpassword: Domain ID containing project With
   v3password: Domain ID containing project With
   v3oidcaccesstoken: Domain ID containing project With
+  v3oidcpassword: Domain ID containing project With
   token: Domain ID containing project With
   v3oidcclientcredentials: Domain ID containing project With v3tokenlessauth: Domain ID containing project With v3token: Domain ID containing project With
-  v3totp: Domain ID containing project With
+  v3totp: Domain ID containing project With password:
-  v3oidcpassword: Domain ID containing project (Env:
+  Domain ID containing project (Env:
   OS_PROJECT_DOMAIN_ID)

 ``--os-protocol <auth-protocol>``
-  With v3oidcauthcode: Protocol for federated plugin With v3samlpassword: Protocol for federated plugin With v3oidcaccesstoken: Protocol for federated plugin With v3oidcclientcredentials: Protocol for federated plugin With v3oidcpassword: Protocol for federated plugin (Env: OS_PROTOCOL)
+  With v3oidcauthcode: Protocol for federated plugin With v3samlpassword: Protocol for federated plugin With v3oidcaccesstoken: Protocol for federated plugin With v3oidcpassword: Protocol for federated plugin With v3oidcclientcredentials: Protocol for federated plugin (Env: OS_PROTOCOL)

 ``--os-project-name <auth-project-name>``
-  With password: Project name to scope to With
-  v3oidcauthcode: Project name to scope to With
+  With v3oidcauthcode: Project name to scope to With
   v3samlpassword: Project name to scope to With
   v3password: Project name to scope to With
   v3oidcaccesstoken: Project name to scope to With
-  token: Project name to scope to With
-  v3oidcclientcredentials: Project name to scope to With
+  v3oidcpassword: Project name to scope to With token:
-  v3tokenlessauth: Project name to scope to With
+  Project name to scope to With v3oidcclientcredentials:
-  v3token: Project name to scope to With v3totp: Project name to scope to With v3oidcpassword: Project name to scope to (Env: OS_PROJECT_NAME)
+  Project name to scope to With v3tokenlessauth: Project name to scope to With v3token: Project name to scope to With v3totp: Project name to scope to With
+  password: Project name to scope to (Env:
+  OS_PROJECT_NAME)

 ``--os-trust-id <auth-trust-id>``
-  With v2token: Trust ID With password: Trust ID With
-  v3oidcauthcode: Trust ID With v2password: Trust ID With v3samlpassword: Trust ID With v3password: Trust ID With v3oidcaccesstoken: Trust ID With token: Trust ID With v3oidcclientcredentials: Trust ID With
+  With v2token: Trust ID With v3oidcauthcode: Trust ID With v2password: Trust ID With v3samlpassword: Trust ID With v3password: Trust ID With v3oidcaccesstoken:
+  Trust ID With v3oidcpassword: Trust ID With token:
+  Trust ID With v3oidcclientcredentials: Trust ID With
-  v3token: Trust ID With v3totp: Trust ID With
+  v3token: Trust ID With v3totp: Trust ID With password:
-  v3oidcpassword: Trust ID (Env: OS_TRUST_ID)
+  Trust ID (Env: OS_TRUST_ID)

 ``--os-domain-name <auth-domain-name>``
-  With password: Domain name to scope to With
-  v3oidcauthcode: Domain name to scope to With
+  With v3oidcauthcode: Domain name to scope to With
   v3samlpassword: Domain name to scope to With
   v3password: Domain name to scope to With
+  v3oidcaccesstoken: Domain name to scope to With
-  v3oidcaccesstoken: Domain name to scope to With token:
+  v3oidcpassword: Domain name to scope to With token:
   Domain name to scope to With v3oidcclientcredentials:
-  Domain name to scope to With v3tokenlessauth: Domain name to scope to With v3token: Domain name to scope to With v3totp: Domain name to scope to With
+  Domain name to scope to With v3tokenlessauth: Domain name to scope to With v3token: Domain name to scope to With v3totp: Domain name to scope to With password:
-  v3oidcpassword: Domain name to scope to (Env:
+  Domain name to scope to (Env: OS_DOMAIN_NAME)
-  OS_DOMAIN_NAME)

 ``--os-user-domain-id <auth-user-domain-id>``
-  With password: User's domain id With v3password:
-  User's domain id With v3totp: User's domain id (Env:
+  With v3password: User's domain id With v3totp: User's domain id With password: User's domain id (Env:
   OS_USER_DOMAIN_ID)

 ``--os-access-token-type <auth-access-token-type>``